Githubnath/E-commerce_website/README.md

 ### Learning Objectives

-By contributing to or working with this project, you can gain knowledge and experience in the following areas:

-    Building a full-stack web application.
+Gain proficiency in developing a full-stack application using the MERN stack.

-    Implementing user authentication and authorization.
+Understand and implement user authentication with both passport.js and JWT.

+Learn how to design and develop a user friendly front-end interface with React.js.

-    Managing a database using MongoDB.
+Gain proficiency in  Managing   a database using MongoDB and Mongoose.

-    Developing a responsive and user-friendly frontend with React.
-    Integrating payment processing into an e-commerce website.
+Practice Integrating payment processing into an e-commerce website.

-    Implementing state management with Redux or React Context.
-    Writing clean and maintainable code.
-    Deploying a MERN stack application to a hosting provider.
+Become expert in Deploying a MERN stack application to a hosting provider.

-- **ReactJS**
-- **Redux**
-- **NodeJS**
-- **ExpressJS**
-- **MongoDB**
-- **TailwindCSS**
-- **Stripe**

 ## 📂 File Structure